 - American Academy of Family Physicians

-Vaccines are one of the most thoroughly tested medical products available in the U.S. A vaccine goes through years of testing before it’s given to the public.
-After it’s approved and being used, it continues to be monitored by the CDC, U.S Food and Drug Administration (FDA), and independent health organizations.
+Vaccines are one of the most thoroughly tested medical products in the United States.
+A vaccine goes through years of testing before it’s given to the public.
+After it’s approved and being used, it continues to be monitored by:

 Are vaccines natural?

 When your baby is exposed to a germ, they can get sick.
 If a child recovers from the disease, they will have developed antibodies to fight off the germ, but they may have complications from the illness too.
-Vaccines help the body develop those same natural defenses without your baby getting sick first.
-That is because vaccines are made by taking the naturally occurring germ and weakening it.
+Vaccines help the body develop those same natural defenses without the risks of getting sick first.
+That’s because vaccines are made by taking the germ and weakening it.
 The germ in a vaccine is so weak that it can’t cause the disease.

 Are vaccines effective?

 Help parents throughout Wisconsin understand the important role of vaccines in their babies’ lives.
 Use our Plan to Protect campaign materials to help give a strong recommendation for vaccines.

 Most materials are available in English and Spanish.
 We offer:

 - Take-home cards.